How to Write Formal Thank-You Emails in English [Updated]

 Mary

-Here is another example of a thank you email to send after attending an interview:
+This is an example of a thank-you email to send after attending a job interview:

 Thank you for the opportunity to interview for the marketing position at your company.
 I truly enjoyed learning more about this role and the company in general, and I now feel even more confident that my skills and experience would make me a great addition to your team.